 Herpes and HIV The frequency and severity of outbreaks of genital herpes may increase if your immune system is weakened by HIV.
 It is also possible for undiagnosed herpes infection (which has not caused symptoms in the past) to be ‘reactivated’ and cause symptomatic illness.

-Herpes may increase the replication of HIV and therefore raise viral load.
+Herpes may increase the replication of HIV and therefore raise viral load particularly in untreated HIV.
 Symptomatic herpes in an HIV-negative person increases their risk of HIV infection.

 Treatment Medical educators urge the aggressive treatment of herpes infections in people with HIV.
 Recurrent outbreaks may be treated with the antiviral drugs acyclovir (Zovirax), famiciclovir (Famvir) or valaciclovir (Valtrex).
 Reducing stress, having a healthy diet and taking care of yourself can all help reduce the recurrence of herpes.

 Prevention Male or female condoms for vaginal or anal sex, and the use of barrier protection like dams, can help prevent infection but herpes can still be transmitted if condoms do not completely cover the infected area.
 Antiviral treatment may help prevent spread to sexual partners.
 Talk to your doctor.